SumitMARSS/Weather-App/README.md

 <h1>Weather App</h1>
 Visit Here For Demo:
         <h4>https://sumitmarss.github.io/Weather-App/</h4><br/>
 Welcome to Weather App.
-Its a user-friendly weather application to demonstrate proficiency in frontend development and API integration.
+Its a user-friendly weather application to demonstrate proficiency in frontend development and API integration.<br/>
-<b>Tech Used:</b> HTML, CSS,JS
+<b>Tech Used:</b> HTML, CSS,JS,Git,GitHub
 <h3>Key Points to Notice:</h3>
 <ul>
   <li>Multiple Weather API is used from the website OpenWeatherMap </li>